 Sick time may be accumulated up to sixty (60) days for regular full-time employees.
 Regular part-time employees may accumulate up to fifteen (15) days.
 Unused sick time is not reimbursable and may not be used as vacation time.
 Unused sick days will not be paid at termination or at retirement.
 When an employee is taking sick leave for his/her own health condition, all such sick days will be counted as days taken under FMLA.

 Sick time taken beyond the amount accrued will be without pay.

 A physician's statement is required for an illness lasting more than three (3) working days.

 Frequent absences and illness that adversely affect job performance may require discussion with the pastor or employer.
 Employees may be required to submit a physician's statement as evidence of illness.
 When a long term absence occurs, the position held at the time the leave began, or a similar position at the same pay rate, will be held for the employee for up to 12 weeks if an employee is eligible under FMLA.
 A leave beyond 12 weeks will not be granted except for extreme circumstances.

 For determining eligibility, sick time may be carried over to a school, parish, or the Diocese when an employee transfers positions within the schools, parishes, or Diocese.
-The most recent pastor or employer must provide documentation for accumulated sick days to the new pastor or employer.
+The most recent pastor or employer must provide written documentation for accumulated sick days to the new pastor or employer.
+If there has been a break in employment with the Diocese for more than one full year, no accumulated sick days may be carried over.